caroprese/abduction/README.md

 ## Computing Abductive Explanations
 *Luciano Caroprese, Ester Zumpano, Bart Bogaerts*

-This repository contains what is needed to run the experiments related to *Examples 3* and *Example 4* reported in the paper.
+This repository contains what is needed to run the experiments related to *Examples 3* and *Example 4* reported in the paper and the full proof of Theorem 2.
 It contains the following files:

 - *dlv.mingw-odbc.exe*